- Map & Directions

 (haapoos, “ha-ah-poos”: Name of a small stream draining across a flat on the west side of Duwamish River)

-Terminal 107 Park (also known as T-107 Park) is an important archaeological, cultural and ecological site that sits on the shores of one of the last remaining original bends of the Duwamish River.
+həʔapus Village Park and Shoreline Habitat (formerly called T-107 Park) is an important archaeological, cultural, and ecological site that sits on the shores of one of the last remaining original bends of the Duwamish River.
 Located just off West Marginal Way across from the Duwamish Longhouse and Cultural Center, the park offers over seven acres of native landscape park area along a vibrant river shoreline that volunteers continue restoring to this day.

 Coast Salish uses and history

-Terminal 107 Park was the ancestral site of the Indigenous village of yile’qwud (Yee-LE-kwud), referring to a Yakama style basket hat.
+həʔapus Village Park & Shoreline Habitat was the ancestral site of the Indigenous village of yile’qwud (Yee-LE-kwud), referring to a Yakama style basket hat.
 The village consisted of large cedar plank longhouses where multiple families shared living and community activity space.
 A small creek, draining across a flat, on the west side of the river also served as a marker for this site, which was known as “ha 3a’ pus” (Hah-AH-poos).

 Standing at the shoreline looking east, you can see Kellogg Island, which is a small remnant of a large historic island.
 Its original name was Mud Island, situated between two river channels, exceeding 315 acres.
 Looking south from the park’s shoreline, you can see the last remaining original bend of the river.
 This view offers you a rare chance to imagine what the area looked like 1,000 years ago.